RosettaCommons/documentation/scripting_documentation/RosettaScripts/Movers/movers_pages/CrosslinkerMover.md

 [[_TOC_]]

 ## Description
-This mover places three-way chemical cross-linkers such as 1,3,5-tris(bromomethyl)benzene (TBMB).
+This mover places chemical cross-linkers such as 1,3,5-tris(bromomethyl)benzene (TBMB) or trimesic acid (TMA).
 It can set up covalent bonds and constraints, pack and energy-minimize the linker and the side-chains to which it is connected, and relax the entire structure.
 Options are provided for filtering based on input geometry, to throw out poses that do not present side-chains in conformations compatible with the linker.

 ## Needed flags
 The CrosslinkerMover requires that Rosetta load a params file for the crosslinker, as well as the sidechain conjugation variant types for the sidechains that will be cross-linked.
 These are not loaded by default.
 For example, to link three cysteine residues with TBMB, one needs the following commandline flag: